Type | Building, Library |

 Location | Alba Carolina, Alba Iulia, Romania, Europe |

-Batthyaneum Library is famous because it holds a part of the most famous medieval manuscript, the Evangelist of Lorsch, known as the Codex Aureus.
-This gospel was written in gold letters on fine sheets of parchment, painted in gold, and has ivory covers.
+Batthyaneum Library is important because it holds a part of the most famous medieval manuscript, the Evangelist of Lorsch, known as the Codex Aureus.
+This gospel was written in gold letters on fine sheets of parchment, painted in gold, and had ivory covers.
 The manuscript was made between 778 and 820, during the time of Carol the Great.

-The Batthyaneum Library was a church in the beginning (The church of the monastic order of Trinitarians).
+The Batthyaneum Library was a church initially (The church of the Monastic Order of Trinitarians).

-The basement of the church was intended for tombs, the crypt being divided into square or rectangular rooms.
+The church’s basement was intended for tombs, the crypt was divided into square or rectangular rooms.

 The astronomical observatory set up by Bishop Batthyani was the most modern observatory of the time operating in Transylvania.